 It points to a pronounced change in the demographic, how visitor numbers change, and where people are coming from have altered over recent years.
 In Pattaya, particularly in Jomtien and Pratumnak, the older buildings you see were built with the European visitor/long-term retiree in mind.
 Twenty years ago, the market was primarily for Europeans and Westerners.
 In recent years, Russian and Chinese visitors dominated the property market.
 The domestic tourist market, which is relatively new to the Pattaya property market, had little impact.

-In the exclusive and well established Royal Cliff Garden, modern three bedrooms unit for sale with fantastic views
+In the exclusive and well established Royal Cliff Garden, modern four bedrooms unit for sale and rent with fantastic views

 The demographic change in Thailand, the European, American and Australasian axis still contributed over nine million visitors to the Kingdom in 2019, the last year worth counting thanks to the pandemic.
 It is still a considerable contribution to the tourism industry due to the average spend of these visitors, both long and short term.
 Only East Asia and the ASEAN countries made a more significant contribution.
 The Chinese market dwarfed any other country’s numbers, and they made up nearly a quarter of everyone who came to Thailand that year.
 However, that should not detract from the fact that an awful lot of people will still find the older, more well-established projects with their bigger unit sizes are more attractive than some of the newer projects.